SOURCE: Scorpio Tankers Inc.

 About Scorpio Tankers Inc.

 Scorpio Tankers Inc. is a provider of marine transportation of petroleum products worldwide.
-Scorpio Tankers Inc. currently owns 19 tankers (one LR2 tanker, four LR1 tankers, one Handymax tanker, 12 MR tankers, and one post-Panamax tanker) with an average age of 4.3 years, time charters-in 29 product tankers (eight LR2, four LR1, eight MR and nine Handymax tankers), and has contracted for 65 newbuilding vessels (32 MR, 12 LR2, and 14 Handymax ice class-1A product tankers and seven VLCCs), 45 are expected to be delivered to the Company in 2014, 16 in 2015 and four in 2016.
-The Company also owns 30% of Dorian LPG Ltd. Additional information about the Company is available at the Company's website www.scorpiotankers.com, which is not a part of this press release.
+Scorpio Tankers Inc. currently owns 20 tankers (two LR1 tankers, one Handymax tanker, 16 MR tankers, and one post-Panamax tanker) with an average age of 2.8 years, time charters-in 28 product tankers (eight LR2, six LR1, six MR and eight Handymax tankers), and has contracted for 54 newbuilding product tankers (28 MR, 12 LR2, and 14 Handymax ice class-1A product tankers), 41 are expected to be delivered to the Company throughout 2014 and 13 in 2015.
+The Company also owns approximately 26% of Dorian LPG Ltd. Additional information about the Company is available at the Company's website www.scorpiotankers.com, which is not a part of this press release.

 Matters discussed in this press release may constitute forward-looking statements.
 The Private Securities Litigation Reform Act of 1995 provides safe harbor protections for forward-looking statements in order to encourage companies to provide prospective information about their business.
 Forward-looking statements include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements, which are other than statements of historical facts.
 The Company desires to take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and is including this cautionary statement in connection with this safe harbor legislation.
 The words "believe," "anticipate," "intends," "estimate," "forecast," "project," "plan," "potential," "may," "should," "expect," "pending" and similar expressions identify forward-looking statements.